-The diplomacy comes amid fierce fighting in Aleppo, and new Russian bombing operations from an Iranian air base.
+The diplomacy comes amid fierce fighting in Aleppo, Syria's largest city, and new Russian bombing operations in Syria originating from an Iranian air base.

 Russia and Iran have backed Syrian President Bashar Assad's government in its five-year conflict against opposition groups that range from Islamist extremist groups such as the Nusra Front, an al-Qaida spinoff, to forces purporting to support a secular, inclusive country.
 The U.S. supports what it calls the "moderate" opposition.

 Despite sharp differences in their interpretations of the conflict, the former Cold War foes have been weighing a partnership against their mutual enemies: ISIS and AlQaeda.

 As part of the deal, U.S. officials said Russia would have to halt offensives by Assad's government, something it has failed to do over months of diplomatic efforts.
 They said the U.S. must get rebels to break ranks with Nusra, a task that may be more difficult after its fighters successfully broke Aleppo's siege earlier this month.

 The officials weren't authorized to speak publicly on the matter and demanded anonymity.
 They cautioned that the time and place of Kerry's meeing with Lavrov may yet change.